Let’s Talk provides no-cost, informal, confidential consultations around campus.

 Counselors provide ongoing counseling, which usually consists of weekly or bi-monthly 45–50 minute appointments.
 Let’s Talk is not formal counseling; it’s a drop-in service where students can have an informal consultation with a counselor consultant from time to time.

 What is the different between Let’s Talk and an Access appointment?

-Let’s Talk is an informal drop-in service, to provide consultation and support in locations around campus.
-An access appointment takes place in our East Campus Mall offices and is the first step toward linking students with counseling services.
+Let’s Talk is an informal drop-in service that provides consultation and support.
+An access appointment is the first step toward linking students with counseling services at UHS.
 Part of an access appointment is reviewing and signing formal paper work, and assessing symptoms and distress levels.

 I think I have a problem that would benefit from counseling.
 Would going to Let’s Talk help me figure out what to do?

 Absolutely.
 The counselor consultant will help you talk through your issues and help you determine the best way to get support.
 If you feel comfortable with the counselor consultant, it is sometimes possible to meet with them at UHS in an on-going way.